 Will I be charged to stay in government-designated accommodation?

-Non-Tasmanian and Tasmanian residents entering mandatory government-designated accommodation are required to pay a fee from 31 July 2020.
+People entering mandatory government-designated accommodation are required to pay a fee.

 See Quarantine for more information.

 What do I do if I am sick while travelling?

 If you are experiencing symptoms of COVID-19, let a member of the airline or ship crew know.
 If you are in the airport or seaport, contact a Biosecurity Tasmania officer immediately.